Trung28899/NodeJS-Dynamic-Routes/README.txt

             - ./controller/shop.js: under getProduct(): This
                 is how we retrieve params in dynamic routes

-    2. Loading and Rendering Data with Params in Dynamic Routes:
+    2. Rendering Product Details View and Passing Data with POST Requests:
         a.
 Loading Data with Params:
             - 3rd Commit
             - ./models/product.js: see findById() for logic